garrettw/aspire-dic/README.md

 This is an IoC/DI container library for PHP, usable on its own or as part of the Outboard Framework.

 ## Design principles
-- Respect SOLID principles, especially SRP, more than any other DIC library
+- Respect SOLID principles, especially SRP, more than most other DI libraries
 - Use a minimum of "magic", so that it is easy to understand
 - Be powerful, flexible, and feature-rich, yet also fast and efficient
 - Support a modular/layered architecture, allowing for simplified configuration by multiple packages